Featured Post

 One of the emotional highlights of the show is the portrayal of non-binary May by Nick Drake.
 They share their story to Juliet about how May struggles in a binary world.
 When May first encounters François, the moment is tender.
 Both are attracted to each other and comes off as genuinely warm.

 Nick Drake brings sensitivity and sweetness to the character that is authentic and moving.
-The duet with Ms. Webb “I’m Not a Girl, Not Yet a Woman” Nick Drake hits the mark.
+The duet with Ms. Webb in “I’m Not a Girl, Not Yet a Woman” Nick Drake hits the mark.
 They also perform well in the duet with Mr. Cardoso playing François in the Adam Lambert hit “Whataya Want From Me” when May expresses anger at François for ignoring their feelings and deciding to marry Juliet.

 Mateus Leite Cardoso playing the young musician François is a sympathetic character, and he plays it very well.
 His domineering father Lance (Paul-Jordan Jansen) has extremely high expectations of him and offers him the choice: find a girl and get married or join the army.
 Not thrilled with either option, his encounter with both May and Juliet had given him hope.
 The confused François elicits empathy.